JINHXu/spellchecker/README.md

 for a word given a particular lexicon.

 We can make the search more efficient by using a trie instead of a set to represent the lexicon.
-Implement a new class, `TrieSpellChecker`, similar to the `SpellChecker` class from problem 1.
+A new class, `TrieSpellChecker`, similar to the `SpellChecker` class from problem 1.

 The new class implements the same interface as before: